twisteroidambassador/udpack/README.md

 * `ShufflePacker`: shuffles the order of data bytes deterministically, using the random seed as key.

 * `XorMaskPacker`, `ReverseOnePlusPacker`, `XorPtrPosPacker`: inspired by the "XOR Patch" for OpenVPN, these 3 packers when combined can emulate any obfuscation method in that patch.

+* **New**: `XChaCha20Poly1305Packer`: Encrypt each datagram using XChaCha20Poly1305, making the contents indistinguishable from random bytes.
+40 bytes overhead for each datagram.
+Available if `PyNaCl` is installed.

 ## Typical usage